julihirn/Serial-Monitor/README.md

 - **Data Reception and Display Formats**:
   - **Binary/Hexadecimal Stream**: Receive and display data in binary or hexadecimal format, enabling you to visualize raw data as it comes in.
   - **Plain Text**: Interpret incoming data as plain text, perfect for human-readable messages and information.
-  - **C Command**: Process incoming data as C commands, providing flexibility in executing commands and actions.
+  - **C Command**: Process incoming data as C commands.
-  - **Modbus RTU**: Seamlessly interact with devices using the Modbus RTU protocol, a common standard in industrial communication.
+  - **Modbus RTU**: Seamlessly interact with devices using the Modbus RTU protocol.

 - **Data Transmission Formats**:
-  - **Plain Text**: Easily send plain text messages to your serial devices, enabling two-way communication.
+  - **Plain Text**: Easily send plain text messages to your serial devices.
-  - **C Command**: Send C commands to your devices, facilitating complex interactions beyond simple text messages.
+  - **C Command**: Send C commands to your devices.
   - **Modbus RTU**: Transmit data using the Modbus RTU protocol, ensuring compatibility with a wide range of industrial devices.

-- **Step Commands**: Take precise control over your serial communication by utilizing step commands.
-This feature allows you to break down complex actions into smaller, manageable steps.
+- **Step Program**: Take precise control over your serial communication by utilizing step commands.
+This feature allows you to automate complex or repetitive actions at the click of a button.
+Programs can print, send (text, text files) and control the flow of operations.

 ![image](https://github.com/julihirn/Serial-Monitor/assets/94691568/d05bd3ec-9ba7-418e-b24f-6063fc3be267)

 - **Configuration and Step Program Saving**: Serial Monitor allows you to save your configurations and step programs to files.
 This ensures that you can quickly replicate setups and program sequences without manual reconfiguration.

-- **Configurable Keypad**: Design and set keypad for quick prototyping of serial devices.
+- **Configurable Keypad**: Design and set keypad buttons for quick prototyping of serial devices.

 ![image](https://github.com/julihirn/Serial-Monitor/assets/94691568/2f19bfc0-ef50-4224-a30e-0e60956f641c)